 The theme can also be referred to as the subject or topic.
 It's essential to establish what the subject and concept of the artwork are going to be.

 This is how I will work from start to finish to make sure that we are on the same page before I get to the final step and deliver the work.
 I, the artist, will provide a very general sketch of the artwork at the beginning and submit it for approval.
 If you don't like the loosely painted illustration, it's essential to let me know before I move on to the next step, which is the actual painting.
 I remain in contact with the art patron throughout the process and may ask for additional information.
 You should direct questions and express your wishes as clearly as possible.
 Even if it seems nosey, you should ask about the creative process, the timeline, the artist’s opinion on your vision.
-This will create between the two sides, and that clarity is precisely what we all want.
+This will create chemistry between the two sides, and that clarity is precisely what we all want.

-Budget - once I have all the information that I need, I will provide you with a budget.
+Once I have all the information that I need, I will provide you with a budget.
 Most artists, including myself, ask for half of upfront, and the balance is paid upon delivery of the work.

 The final artwork will belong to the art buyer, and she/he is free to keep or resale it but not to reproduce it for any commercial activities.
 The artist reserves the right to reproduce the artwork for prints and wearable art.